 Land banks can be a critical asset for improving food access and food security.
 In order to be effective, this role should be formally recognized in ordinances, guiding documents and policies.
 For example, land banks can establish priorities for re-use and sale which include projects to improve access to fresh healthy food, including community gardens, urban farms and farmers markets and food retail.
 Land banks can also establish processes for leasing vacant land for such uses, reducing maintenance costs, minimizing tax burden and improving fresh food access while the land is held in trust.

-When working on land banks it is important to remember that property ownership in Kansas is complicated given the historical context of Tribal ownership and land transfers.
+When considering development of local land banks, it is important to understand how Western concepts of land ownership and land transfer practices perpetuate trauma of Indigenous communities resulting in negative health outcomes.
 Furthermore, scarce resources and political realities may limit a land banks scope and reach.
 Given the unknown equity impacts of local land bank initiatives in Kansas, more research is needed to ensure that land banks are not used as a tool to perpetuate or create inequities.

 Local governments across Kansas are interested in ways to manage vacant and derelict land, perhaps even converting that land into sites dedicated as community gardens or open space.
 In 1996 and 2009, the Kansas Legislature addressed this by authorizing cities to create land banks via ordinance and authorizing counties to create land banks via resolution.
 This resource discusses the legal requirements set forth by state law and provides sample language to help cities and counties draft an ordinance or resolution establishing a land bank.